Compensation policy

 CCO (Chief Customer Officer) and CCO LT (Leadership Team) - Provides assurance to the Board on the effectiveness of complaint and compensation policies, Ombudsman decisions and strategies to improve services and reduce service failures.

-Resident Board Partnership (RBP) - Provides feedback on SNG’s approach to complaints and collates customer feedback on past issues.
+Resident Engagement groups - Provide feedback on SNG’s approach to complaints and collates customer feedback on past issues.

 Customer Operations Director - Responsibility and ownership over the Compensation Policy and related process.

 All colleagues and contractors - All colleagues should be aware of this policy.
-Colleagues dealing with compensation and/or complaints must read this policy and comply with this policy.
+Colleagues dealing with complaints and/or compensation must read this policy and comply with this policy.

 We encourage you to contact us as soon as an issue arises.
 We will endeavour to redress the problem before a formal complaint is required and there may be discretion to offer some form of compensation, depending on the circumstances.

-If you are unhappy with our proposed solution or wish to formally complain about the service failure, please follow the steps on the Making a complaint page of our website or talk to a customer agent for guidance.
+If you are unhappy with our proposed solution or wish to formally complain about the service failure, please follow the steps on the Making a complaint page of our website or talk to us for guidance.

 If you are still unhappy once the formal complaints process has concluded, a complaint should be made through the Housing Ombudsman website.